AbooMinister25/blog/contents/A New Site.md

 I used rust's [toml](https://docs.rs/toml/latest/toml/) crate for parsing the frontmatter.

 ## Stylesheets
-For styling everything, I went with [SASS](https://sass-lang.com/), since it's what all the cool kids are using.
+For styling everything, I went with [SASS](https://sass-lang.com/), since everyone and their mom uses it.
+My stylesheets aren't too extravagant.